EarthScope/ispaq/README.md

 (ispaq) $
 ```

-> Note: Please ignore the warning message from matplotlib.
-It will only occur on first use.

 ### Using Local Data Files

 To be added ...

-(miniSEED data format, file naming)
-(dataselect command line tool)
-(RESP file naming format)

-### Current List of Metrics
+### List of Metrics

 > Note: when using local data files, metrics based on miniSEED act_flags, io_flags, and timing blockette 1001 are not valid.
-Thse metrics are calibration_signal, clock_locked, event_begin, event_end, event_in_progress, timing_correction,
+These metrics are calibration_signal, clock_locked, event_begin, event_end, event_in_progress, timing_correction, and timing_quality.
-and timing_quality.

 * **amplifier_saturation**:
 The number of times that the 'Amplifier saturation detected' bit in the 'dq_flags' byte is set within a miniSEED file.
 This data quality flag is set by some dataloggers in the fixed section of the miniSEED header.
 The flag was intended to